RWTH-EBC/vclibpy/README.md

 # How to cite vclibpy

-`vclibpy` is currently in the process of publication.
+`VCLibPy` is currently in the process of publication.
-Until the paper is published, you may cite the following DOI: https://doi.org/10.5281/zenodo.14202185 Moreoever, the following list of related publications show `VCLibPy` in use.
+Until the paper is published, you may cite the following DOI: https://doi.org/10.5281/zenodo.14202185

+Moreoever, the following list of related publications show `VCLibPy` in use.

 ## Related publications